 The Company is a limited liability, closed-ended investment company incorporated in Guernsey.
-The address of the registered office is given on page 67.
-The nature of the Group's operations and its principal activities are set out in the Chairman's Statement on pages 4 to 7.
+The address of the registered office is given below.
+The nature of the Group's operations and its principal activities are set out in the Chairman's Statement.
 The financial statements were approved and authorised for issue on 10 June 2021 and signed by David Jeffreys and Melanie Torode on behalf of the Board.